Shehzaad-khan/drone-fire-detection-ros2/README.md

 ---

-### Member 2 — Autonomous Flight & Navigation 🔲 PENDING
+### Mohammed Shehzaad Khan — Autonomous Flight & Navigation
 **Responsibility:** Write a ROS2 Python node that makes the drone autonomously navigate the environment.

 **To implement:**